CamronWalker/markdown-lds-scriptures/Pearl of Great Price/01 Moses/Moses 7.md

 ###### 20
 20 And it came to pass that Enoch talked with the Lord; and he said unto the Lord: Surely Zion shall dwell in safety forever.
 But the Lord said unto Enoch: Zion have I blessed, but the residue of the people have I cursed.
 ###### 21
-21 And it came to pass that the Lord showed unto Enoch all the inhabitants of the earth; and he beheld, and lo, Zion, in process of time, was taken up into heaven.
+21 And it came to pass that the Lord showed unto Enoch all the [[All People of Earth|inhabitants of the earth]]; and he beheld, and lo, Zion, in process of time, was taken up into heaven.
 And the Lord said unto Enoch: Behold mine abode forever.
 ###### 22
 22 And Enoch also beheld the residue of the people which were the sons of Adam; and they were a mixture of all the seed of Adam save it was the seed of Cain, for the seed of Cain were black, and had not place among them.
 ###### 23